-Many will consider the terms “corporate branding” and “reputation management” as recent – or not so recent – buzzwords in the worlds of business, marketing and communications.
+Many will consider the terms “corporate branding” and “reputation management” as recent – or not-so-recent – buzzwords in the worlds of business, marketing, and communications.
 I happen to think they’re both highly important and fully developed disciplines within business management.
-That’s probably not surprising given my profession as a corporate brand & reputation consultant!
+That’s probably not surprising, given my role as a corporate brand and reputation consultant.

-- Overly outward focus: other companies err in the opposite way, by paying a lot of attention to what people expect from them, but forgetting to use their unique value-creation story as a cornerstone for engaging stakeholders and developing the company.
-This reputation-led approach may win license to operate, but it fails to inspire audiences and drive preference and differentiation.
+- Overly outward focus: Other companies err in the opposite way by paying a lot of attention to what people expect from them but forgetting to use their unique value-creation story as a cornerstone for engaging stakeholders and developing the company.
+This reputation-led approach may win a license to operate, but it fails to inspire audiences and drive preference and differentiation.
 Sony and its decade-long identity crisis come to mind.

-- Turf wars: not unrelated to the issues above, turf wars and silo-thinking – between Marketing and Communications, between Corporate Affairs and the Business Units, between HR and everyone else – often hinder sincere efforts to improve stakeholder perceptions in a coordinated way.
-Nokia can be viewed as an example for that.
+- Turf wars: Not unrelated to the issues above, turf wars and silo-thinking – between Marketing and Communications, between Corporate Affairs and the Business Units, between HR and everyone else – often hinder sincere efforts to improve stakeholder perceptions in a coordinated way.
+Nokia can be viewed as an example of that.

 “Just as character matters in people, it matters in organizations,” some say – and I couldn’t agree more.
 And while it’s a long-term effort, there are clear steps to follow:

-Articulate character: find your true identity and your unique purpose – what makes you tick as an organization and what makes you different from others – and articulate it in a clear and inspiring way.
-Yes, it would require looking inside the company: at the culture and competencies, at your past and heritage and at your future and growth prospects.
-But listen also to your various stakeholders and what they see as your true identity – this is often a better reflection of who you really are than who you think you are internal.
+Articulate character: Find your true identity and your unique purpose – what makes you tick as an organization and what makes you different from others – and articulate it in a clear and inspiring way.
+Yes, it would require looking inside the company: at the culture and competencies, at your past and heritage, and at your future and growth prospects.
+But listen also to your various stakeholders and what they see as your true identity – this is often a better reflection of who you really are than who you think you are internally.

 This type of prescription often feels easier said than done, but with CEO commitment, collaboration at the top of the company, and staff engagement – this process is not only realistic but also healthy and inspiring for the whole organization.